vbiweb/wc-order-view/README.md

 = 1.2.0 =
 * Feature - One click update option added in the plugins page
 * Fix - Cancelled order status color doesn't match WooCommerce #8
-* Fix - Invoice date for all orders showing same date in All orders list #9
+* Fix - Invoice date for all orders showing same date in All orders list #7

+= 1.2.1 =
+* Fix - Added function call to updated in the main plugin file #10

 == Features ==